 Distance: 358 miles from South Rim

 Timpanogos Cave National Monument, Utah

 Generally open mid-May through September, the three caves that make up Timpanogos Cave National Monument require, for the preservation of the cave, a guide.
 Reserve your tour tickets 30 days in advance to ensure you get the day and time you want.
 A 1.5-mile trail, gaining around 1,100 feet, leads to the cave entrance, offering up sprawling views of American Fork Canyon and Utah Valley.
 Time spent in the cave lasts about an hour and takes you through the natural entrance, past underground pools and dramatic draperies.

 For those who want to do a bit more bending, crawling, and climbing, the Introduction to Caving Tour is limited to five people and gives you a more in-depth look into caving safety and etiquette away from the developed trails.
-You'll use some of the same paths the cave's discoverer, Martin Hansen, used when he found it in the late 1800s.

 Distance: 367 miles from North Rim